sighmon/open-archive.org-Website-2019/team.md

 <br>
   <i>Director of Communications</i>
   <br>
-<p>Viktoriia is a communication specialist with more than six years of experience working with non-profit organizations globally.
-She served as a freelance consultant with international organizations like Internews and UNICEF and cooperated with various open-source projects helping them communicate with the public effectively.
-While working in Ukraine, she also implemented successful campaigns advocating for anti-corruption and health care reforms.
+<p>Viktoriia is a communications specialist with over six years' of experience working with non-profit organizations globally.
+She served as a freelance consultant with international organizations like Internews and UNICEF and worked with various open-source projects to help them communicate with the public effectively.
+While working in Ukraine, she also implemented successful campaigns advocating for anti-corruption and healthcare reforms.
 Viktoriia earned her master's degree from Ohio University as a Fulbright grantee and is currently pursuing her doctoral degree in communication at the University of Maryland.
 She is interested in the role of media and technology in modern democracies and the interlinkage between digital media, political communication, and activism.</p>

 <p><b>Benjamin Erhart</b>
   <br>